A T-odd Momentum Correlation in Radiative \beta-Decay: Introduction

-In this paper we evaluate the \ot-odd asymmetry in radiative $\beta$-decay from electromagnetic radiative corrections in the SM and focus on the neutron case: $n(p_n)\rightarrow p(p_p) + e^-(l_e) + \bar{\nu}_e(l_\nu) + \gamma(k)$.
-The motion-reversal-odd terms in the decay rate, which mimic the appearance of \ot-violation, are engendered by the interference of the tree-level amplitude with the imaginary part of the ${\cal O}(\alpha)$ corrected amplitude, which is determined by the physical two-particle cuts and hence mediated by the scattering of particles on their mass shells~\cite{Cutkosky:1960sp,Callan:1967zz,Okun:1967ww}.
+In this paper we evaluate the \ot-odd asymmetry in radiative $\beta$ decay from electromagnetic radiative corrections in the SM and focus on the neutron case: $n(p_n)\rightarrow p(p_p) + e^-(l_e) + \bar{\nu}_e(l_\nu) + \gamma(k)$.
+The motion-reversal-odd terms in the decay rate, which mimic the appearance of \ot \ violation, are engendered by the interference of the tree-level amplitude with the imaginary part of the ${\cal O}(\alpha)$ corrected amplitude, which is determined by the physical two-particle cuts and hence mediated by the scattering of particles on their mass shells~\cite{Cutkosky:1960sp,Callan:1967zz,Okun:1967ww}.
 In what follows, we detail the computation of the interference terms and their components, as well as the resulting numerical integration over the allowed phase space to yield the \ot-odd asymmetry $A_\xi^{\rm SM}$.
 Our results are exact in ${\cal O}(\alpha)$ up to corrections of recoil order, namely, up to terms of ${\cal O}(\varepsilon/M)$, where $\varepsilon$ is an energy scale which is small with respect to the nucleon mass $M$.
-This certitude is guaranteed by the small $Q$-value of the decay, so that $\varepsilon \ll M$, and by Low's theorem~\cite{Low:1958sn}.
-The natural scale of hadron excitations is set by the pion mass $m_\pi$; consequently, in neutron radiative $\beta$-decay $\varepsilon \ll m_\pi$ as well, and non-electromagnetic final-state interactions cannot contribute to the physical two-particle cuts.
+This certitude is guaranteed by the small $Q$ value of the decay, so that $\varepsilon \ll M$, and by Low's theorem~\cite{Low:1958sn}.
+The natural scale of hadron excitations is set by the pion mass $m_\pi$; consequently, in neutron radiative $\beta$ decay $\varepsilon \ll m_\pi$ as well, and nonelectromagnetic final-state interactions cannot contribute to the physical two-particle cuts.
 This is in contradistinction to $K_{l3\gamma}^+$ decay for which such contributions are appreciable, albeit relatively small~\cite{Muller:2006gu}.
-We relegate intermediate results essential for our final results but yet nonessential to the flow of our discussion to Appendices.
-Since we neglect all terms of recoil order, our results can be immediately translated to the computation of $A_\xi^{\rm SM}$ in nuclear and hyperon radiative $\beta$-decays as well.
-We consider, in particular, the pattern in $A_\xi^{\rm SM}$ predicated by variations in the $Q$-value of the decay as well as by the nuclear dependence of the axial-vector coupling constant.
+We relegate intermediate results essential for our final results but yet nonessential to the flow of our discussion to Appendixes.
+Since we neglect all terms of recoil order, our results are relevant to the computation of $A_\xi^{\rm SM}$ in nuclear and hyperon radiative $\beta$ decays as well.
 We assess the size of undetermined corrections before offering a final summary of our results.